Concordium/concordium-dapp-examples/airdrop/readme.md

 On this page, you can find airdrops that interest you.

 - INDEX - set the contract index that was reported when the airdrop was created
-- SUBINDEX - in most cases set to 0
+- SUBINDEX - set to 0

 ![find-page.png](docs/find-page.png)